CDCgov/prime-reportstream/prime-router/docs/proposals/0003-lineage/additional-notes.md

 This simple parent/child table should also be immutable.

-### ITEM Tracking (Coming soon)
+### ITEM Tracking

-To ensure that items can be uniquely tracked, we make the following key assumption:
+**Ordering Assumption**:  To ensure that items can be uniquely tracked, we make the following key assumption:

 We assume that within any one report, the index ordering (eg, 1,2,3,...) and number of Items is fixed.
 That is, we can write a Report to a blob store, and read it back into memory later, and be certain that the order of the Items and the number of Items has not changed.
 This simple assumption means our code can guarantee unique Item lineage tracking, because (item_index, report_id) is now a system-wide unique key for each Item.
 When we read data from the blob store, we now have a simple way to match Items in the data blob to corresponding items tracked in our lineage database tables.